 Tissue dispersers are the starting point when isolating individual cells from samples of tissue.
 The action of these mechanical devices alone, or sometimes in combination with enzymatic digestion of the intracellular matrix, is gentle enough to disperse fresh tissue into individual, viable cells.

-As might be expected, these dispersers are not totally efficient.
-The dispersion process also yields some cells that are no longer viable and a significant proportion of the dispersed tissue remains as small cell aggregates.
+As might be expected, no tissue disperser is totally efficient.
+Depending on the technique used, the dispersion process yields some cells that are no longer viable and a proportion of tissue will remain as small, multicellular aggregates.

 A low cost, disposable, tissue disperser for up to 100 mg samples of soft tissue (e.g., liver, brain and muscle).
 The Dueling Syringes™ tissue disperser is a significant improvement over the classic "syringe-needle-syringe" method of tissue dispersion.
 The needle is replaced with an embedded 500 micron stainless steel screen inside a 1 ml polycarbonate syringe.
 Manual passage of the sample back and forth through the screen is fast, gentle and efficient.
 Sold as a pack of five pairs of syringes.

-The Lever Tissue Press is a classic garlic press, enhanced by addition of a silicone-rubber gasket to the bottom of the lever press piston and the inclusion of an extra "can" to facilitate processing of multiple samples.
+The Lever Tissue Press is a classic garlic press which has been enhanced by addition of a silicone-rubber gasket the lever press piston and the inclusion of an extra "can" to facilitate processing of multiple samples.
 It efficiently macerates or mechanically disaggregates 5 to 50 grams of fresh, soft plant or animal tissue.
 By 'soft' we mean nonfibrous tissue.
 Acceptible examples are muscle, brain, liver, plant fruits, some plant roots and tubers.
 Tough or fibrous tissues like leaves, skin or bone will not pass through the holes in the stainless steel can..

 Cat.
 No. 2941, MicroMincer laboratory press complete with 10 pack of liner/seals